-4.2.2 The General Fund BTB savings target accounts for the impact of higher inflationary pressures.
+4.2.2 The General Fund BTB savings target accounts for the impact of higher inflationary pressures than experienced in previous years.
 The current MTFS targets may need to be increased again beyond 2024/25 if, for instance, pay inflation remains at the levels seen in 2022/23 and 2023/24.
 The pay awards since 2022/23 have been significantly above MTFS estimates as the National Joint Council (NJC) offer has sought to address the higher announced increases to the living wage.
 The table below shows the estimate versus actual since 2021/22.